Thomasin McKenzie: Is Hollywood’s Next Breakout Star On Instagram?

 Thomasin McKenzie Is On Instagram

 Thomasin McKenzie may claim to be shy (which she truly, probably is) but she does maintain a healthy social media presence.
-She is big on Instagram, and she is slowly starting to get a decent following, approaching 400K followers.
-She is very current with her posts and isn’t shy to feature family, friends, and even her pooch.
+She is big on Instagram, and she is slowly starting to get a decent following, with more than 400K followers.
+She is very current with her posts and isn’t shy about featuring family, friends, and even her pooch.

 The world is Thomasin McKenzie’s oyster and she is just beginning to grow into it.
-She presently is starring in another New Zealand series called Life After Life and has two projects ready to go – Eileen and Gossamer.
-After that, Thomasin will be playing American gymnast and Olympic hero, Kerri Strug in the film, Perfect.
-But let’s see how this actress arrived on the scene.
+She starred in New Zealand series called Life After Life and has a pipeline of projects in the works including playing gymnast Kerri Strug in Perfect.

 Thomasin McKenzie Is From Wellington, New Zealand

 Although Thomasin is a third-generation actress, acting was not in her early plans.
-True, her parents were very happy when she finally decided to embrace the family way, “My parents were pretty pleased when I followed in their footsteps,” McKenzie said to ELLE.
+Her parents were very happy when she finally decided to embrace the family way, “My parents were pretty pleased when I followed in their footsteps,” McKenzie said to ELLE.
 “But it wasn’t expected.”

 Started Working In Acting For Pocket Money